Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning: Results

 \subsection{Global Minimum Variance portfolios}

-This part explores how the realized risk of GMV portfolios depends on the recursion order $k$ and compares it with the performance obtained from sample covariance and the Cross-Validated (CV) eigenvalue shrinkage \citep{bartz2016cross}, which is a strong contender for the best realized risk \citep{bongiorno2020covariance}.
-Two types of tests are carried out: because our data covers many different market regimes and a variable number of assets, we first ask what is the average realized risk of each covariance cleaning method for a random collection of assets in a randomly chosen period of fixed length.
+This part explores how the realized risk of GMV portfolios depends on the recursion order $k$ and compares it with the performance obtained from sample covariance and the Cross-Validated (CV) eigenvalue shrinkage \citep{bartz2016cross}, which is a strong contender for the best realized risk \citep{bongiorno2021covariance}.
+Two types of tests are carried out: because our data covers many different market regimes and a variable number of assets, we first ask what is the average realized risk of each covariance cleaning method over random collections of assets in randomly chosen periods of fixed length.
 This allows us to assess the performance of each cleaning scheme in a fair way and to control the effect of the calibration window length.
 In the second part, we compare the performance of these optimal portfolios with all available stocks at any given time.
+We also differentiate between portfolios restricted to long-only positions and those without this constraint.
+In both cases, there is no asset selection from the chosen universe other than that coming from the minimization of the variance.